muhdfarseen/Test/README.md

 ```

 - Step 3
-  -  you can now see the website in :
+  -  you can now see the website in the URL :

   - ```http://localhost:3000/```